Soro Hot Springs, Ol Kokwe Island

-Last eruption of volcano took place here in the last thousand years times.
+The last eruption of the volcano took place here in the last thousand years times.
 Volcanic heat still is felt here – there still are several geothermal areas.
-Especially active springs are located in the northeastern peninsula of the island, here are located boiling springs, mud pools and fumaroles, some are depositing sulphur.
+Especially active springs are located in the northeastern peninsula of the island, here are located boiling springs, mud pools, and fumaroles, some are depositing sulfur.

-Deeper the temperature of water reaches 180°C, but at the surface it the temperature of water is 81 – 96°C. There is found opaline silica which formed, when these hot springs were still inundated by the lake water.
+Deeper in the ground the temperature of the water reaches 180°C, but at the surface, the temperature of the water is 81 – 96°C. There is found opaline silica which formed when these hot springs were still inundated by the lake water.

 - T. Scott Bryan, The Geysers of Yellowstone, fourth edition.
 2008.
 Boulder.

 The aim was simple: to assimilate basic geological facts for each African country, in order to give the regional geologist a digestible starting point for future research.
-The book, which is printed in full colour on high quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
+The book, which is printed in full color on high-quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
 The Geological Atlas of Africa is a worthwhile addition to the regional literature on African geology.